Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Method

-Profiling \oursb shows that alignment overhead consumes 39.4\% of computation at batch size 8, rising to 46.7\% at batch size 16.
-Because this cost is inherent to synchronizing ragged tensors, micro-optimizing the primitives yields limited gains.
-Instead of accelerating these operations, \oursx avoids them by scheduling.
+Critically, $c_{\text{overhead}}(B)$ scales superlinearly with batch size $B$.
+Inside the alignment overhead, the KV-cache is the major bottleneck, consisting of rank-4 tensors (batch $\times$ heads $\times$ sequence $\times$ dimension), and each padding adjustment triggers allocation and concatenation of high-dimensional zeros.
+While $c_{\text{draft}}$ and $c_{\text{verify}}$ benefit from GPU parallelism, the alignment overhead grows with both batch size and variance in acceptance rates across sequences.
+Profiling \oursx confirms this: alignment consumes 39.4\% of computation at batch size 8, rising to 46.7\% at batch size 16.

-\oursx differs from \oursb in how it manages sequence lifecycles.
+However, the speedup analysis reveals a key insight: when all sequences accept the same number of tokens, $\delta_i = 0$ and realignment overhead vanishes (Corollary~\ref{corollary_xbatch}).
+Rather than accelerating these operations, \oursx sidesteps them through scheduling. \paragraph{Cross-Batch Scheduling.}\oursx differs from \oursb in how it manages sequence lifecycles.
 Rather than maintaining fixed batches that require realignment after every verification, we introduce a \emph{SequencePool} that holds sequences individually in their ragged states.
-This enables three optimizations: (i) sequences that complete (reach EOS) are immediately removed, avoiding wasted computation on finished items; (ii) \emph{lazy realignment} defers synchronization until strictly necessary, keeping sequences in their natural ragged form between steps; and (iii) \emph{dynamic batch formation} over a sliding window of $W>B$ sequences greatly increases the chance of finding same-length groups that can be concatenated without any realignment.
+This enables three optimizations: (i) sequences that complete (reach EOS) are immediately removed, avoiding wasted computation; (ii) \emph{lazy realignment} defers synchronization until strictly necessary; and (iii) \emph{dynamic batch formation} over a sliding window of $W > B$ sequences greatly increases the chance of finding same-length groups.

 Figure~\ref{fig:xbatch} illustrates the flow.
 After verification, ragged sequences return directly to the pool without realignment.
-The scheduler then scans the active window and attempts to form batches of identical length.
-Same-length sequences concatenate directly—no padding adjustments, no position-ID recomputation, no KV-cache realignment—bypassing $c_{\text{overhead}}(B)$.
-Only when same-length grouping fails do we fall back to the expensive \emph{unpad–append–repad} procedure from \oursb.
-Algorithm~3 formalizes this in four phases: dynamic batch formation (prioritizing same-length groups), draft generation, verification, and pool write-back with continuous window refresh.
-Combined with prompt-length sorting, grouping rates approach unity for similar workloads, turning the worst case (constant realignment) into the rare case.
+The scheduler scans the active window and attempts to form batches of identical length.
+Same-length sequences concatenate directly---no padding adjustments, no position-ID recomputation, no KV-cache realignment---bypassing $c_{\text{overhead}}(B)$ entirely.
+Only when same-length grouping fails do we fall back to unpad--append--repad.
+Combined with prompt-length sorting, grouping rates approach unity for similar workloads, turning constant realignment into the rare case.
+The complete procedure is detailed in Algorithm~2.